 Ketogenic Diet for Dummies – Tip #4:

-Another great YouTub Channel: Checkout Keto Connect.
+Another great YouTub Channel is Keto Connect.
 I mention them in my video because, like Dr. Berg, they take out the guess work.
 One of my favorite videos was there blood sugar sweetener video.
-They ate alllll the different sugars and sweeteners and tested their blood to see how each one affect them (digestion, etc.) .
-A painless way to figure out what you should be putting in your mouth if you ask me.
+They ate alllll the different sugars and sweeteners and tested their blood to see how each one affect them (digestion, etc.)

 Ketogenic Diet for Dummies – Tip #5:

-Don’t Reinvent the Wheel If You Don’t Have To.
+Don’t Reinvent the Wheel if You Don’t Have to.
 This is some complicated data my friends.
 Now, can it be simplified as you figure it out?
-Sure, can’t anything!

-Let’s get into that I’m talking about right here.
+Let’s get into what I’m talking about right here.
 I’m not sure about you; if trying to design a food plan that follows the keto macros combined with those said food to create a caloric deficient, an exercise program, and an intermittent fasting schedule is out of your wheel house we are on the same page.
-Hell, it’s probably the reason we’re in this obese conversation.
+Hell, it may be the reason we’re in this obese conversation.

 Ketogenic Diet for Dummies – Tip #6:

 Do Meal Prep!
-You will make fewer mistakes if your choice is readily available.
+You will make fewer mistakes if your choices are readily available.
 Honestly, I believe meal prep has saved my bacon more then once.
-If you are fasting hunger can come on quickly.
-If you are trying to lose weight quick fats can work against you.
+If you are fasting, hunger can come on quickly.

-What you will soon find is you do not crave many of the things you are probably eating right now.
+When you get it right you will not crave many of the things you are probably eating right now.
 The routine of preparing your meals weekly becomes calming.

 Ketogenic Diet for Dummies – BONUS:

 Get a food scale.
 Amazon Prime (and PrimeNow) offers the an electric food scale for $11.
-These are great if you are trying to figure out what amounts of protein are appropriate, cooking for two different people (eg. male and female) and portion control.
-I use a food scale religiously on Sunday during meal prep – LOL.
+These are great if you are trying to figure out what amounts of protein are appropriate, especially cooking for two different people (eg. male and female) and portion control.
+I use a food scale religiously on Sunday during meal prep.

-Seriously, Stay Hydrated (and help ward off the keto flu too).
+Stay Hydrated.
+Remember, you are not retaining water on this diet.
+This will help ward off the keto flu too.
 I consume four to five 32 oz tumblers of water a day.
 Two: don’t let the past dictate your future.
 Just because you didn’t know what to do yesterday doesn’t mean you can’t figure it out for tomorrow.
 Do the Best You Can with What You Understand.
-Three: If You Don’t Join a Program Look Into Intermittent Fasting (IF).
+Three: If Join a Program and/or Look Into Intermittent Fasting (IF).
 IF is a beneficial component to a keto diet or weight loss.
 I do believe it has helped me lose weight faster.
-Four: Find Some YouTube Friend AKA Reliable Resources.
+Four: Find Some YouTube Friends AKA Reliable Resources.
 Most of what I have learned so far has been online and through Fit2Fat2Fit.
 There are plenty of free resources to help you out while you are figuring this out.